kotobuki09/kotobuki09.github.io/_posts/2019-10-10-from-led-to-the future.md

 Optical wireless telecommunication offers other advantages over Wi-Fi.
 First of all, a Li-Fi network does not require any new system or the installation of antennas or repeaters: you can take advantage of existing LED lighting networks (home lights, for example, or the public lighting system on the street ) coupled with normal cameras (for example the webcams of our PCs or the cameras of our mobile phones).
 The various light sources - usually composed of more than one LED - could communicate simultaneously with multiple devices, sending different signals to each of them: in this way the frequency spectrum could be used more efficiently and without creating typical interference. of other electromagnetic waves.

+Scan this QR code to learn more about us:

 <img src="https://raw.githubusercontent.com/kotobuki09/kotobuki09.github.io/gh-pages/assets/img/qr4.png" width="200" />